gsolde/Ratelist/README.md

 #### 1. Get a Client ID and a Client Secret from Spotify.

    First of all we will need a Client ID and a Client Secret from Spotify if we want to be able to use their API.
    We will need a Spotify account to create an app on their developer's site, but the process is pretty straightforward          and it will not take more than 5 minutes.

-        Please follow this tutorial: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app
+   You can follow this tutorial: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app

 #### 2. Fork and clone the repository